Podcastindex-org/podcast-namespace/README.md

    this feed into a new platform should be rejected.
 It is expected that podcast hosting providers will enable a toggle in their GUI to allow their users to turn feed transfer lock on or off.

 - **\<podcast:verificationEmail>**[email address]**\</podcast:verificationEmail>**

    Channel

    (required|single)

-   This is a channel-level element.
    An email address that can be used to verify ownership of this feed during move and import operations.
 This could be a public email or a virtual email address at the hosting provider that redirects to the owner's true email address.

-- **\<podcast:imageLarge size="[pixel width]">**[url to a large image file]**\</podcast:imageLarge>**

-   Channel or Item

-   (optional|single)

-   This is assumed to point to an image that is 1000px or larger in size.
-The image must be square (1:1 ratio).
-The image content may differ from other images specified in the feed where appropriate.
-The "size" attribute is mandatory.

-- **\<podcast:imageMedium size="[pixel width]">**[url to a medium image file]**\</podcast:imageMedium>**

-   Channel or Item

-   (optional|single)

-   This is assumed to point to an image that is 300px to 999px in size.
-   The image must be square (1:1 ratio).
-The image content may differ from other images specified in the feed where appropriate.
-The "size" attribute is mandatory.

-- **\<podcast:imageSmall size="[pixel width]">**[url to a small image file]**\</podcast:imageSmall>**

-   Channel or Item

-   (optional|single)

-   This is assumed to point to an image that is 299px or less in size.
-   The image must be square (1:1 ratio).
-The image content may differ from other images specified in the feed where appropriate.
-The "size" attribute is mandatory.

-- **\<podcast:category>**[Category Name]**\</podcast:category>**

-   Channel

-   (optional|single)

-   See "Categories" in this document for an explanation.
-There can be up to a total of 9 categories defined.
+This is a critical element, and it's expected that podcast hosting providers (if not providing virtual addresses) will allow setting this element's value in their GUI with an emphasis to their users of how important it is to have this be a valid, working email address.

 - **\<podcast:previousUrl>**[url this feed was imported from]**\</podcast:previousUrl>**